 Customers need to have confidence that you’re keeping them safe.
 So, be up front with the measures you’re taking.
 Go into detail on your Facebook page about what you’re going to do concerning COVID-19.
 Don’t forget your Twitter page, Instagram and you could even create a Youtube video that can be embedded on your website.
 Allow your website visitors to sign up to a newsletter where you can inform them about the safety precautions you’re going to take.

 If you have a phone number and email address then you’re going to have many people contacting you asking about safety measures you’re taking if you’re not transparent.
 When customers exit your haunt hand them a printed out list of safety precautions the haunt took to keep them safe.
 They’ll appreciate this very much and they’ll let others know.
 The word will get out about how safe your haunt is which will increase your attendance.
 This is a scary time and people need to have trust in their haunt.

 Thanks so much for taking the time to read my recommendations for keeping your customers safe this season.
 Yes, I know some of this might seem drastic, but you have to remember that many people are going to be very nervous about visiting haunts this season.
 You have to reassure them by going above and beyond the call when it comes to safety measures.
 This is going to be one of those haunt seasons that we’ll never forget and I wish everyone the best.

-We’ll soon be coming out with an article that covers safety precautions you can take for your staff concerning COVID-19.
-Be on the lookout for that.
-If you have any suggestions that I haven’t covered then please be sure to email me at email@example.com.
+If you have any suggestions that I haven’t covered then please be sure to email me at firstname.lastname@example.org.
+Click here for our article covering Haunt Staff Safety Tips.